TWBug/GoldCardHenge/content/qualification/field-of-economy.en.md

 **Proof of work experience is a Certificate of Employment with your full name, company name, position, actual duration of employment, company stamp/seal, or signature of the entity by which the paper was issued.**
 {{< /accordion >}}

-{{< accordion title="Those who have held the position of operations, technical or marketing executive at an R&D center, operations headquarters or transnational corporation established in Taiwan." suffix="2." bottomless="true" >}}
+{{< accordion title="Those who have held the position of operations, technical or marketing executive at high-tech R&D hubs, operations headquarters or transnational corporation established in Taiwan." suffix="2." bottomless="true" >}}
-* One of the following documents to indicate the applicant’ current and former employer’s status in Taiwan such as the enterprise operational headquarter, research & development centers, transnational enterprise:
+* One of the following documents to indicate the applicant’ current and former employer’s status in Taiwan such as the enterprise operational headquarter, high-tech R&D hubs, transnational enterprise:

 1. Certificate of the range of the enterprise operational headquarters.
-2. Authorization letter of domestic and foreign enterprises’ plan to establish research & development centers in Taiwan.
+2. Subsidy approval letter of MOEA’s “Global Innovation Partnership Initiatives” Program.
+3. Subsidy approval letter of MOEA’s “Pioneers for Innovation Leadership On Technology Program”
-3. Any other documents which verify it as a transnational enterprise*(interpreted by the Ministry of Labor per Order Lao-Zhi-Guan-Tzu No. 1010504602 on April 9th, 2012).*
+4. Any other documents which verify it as a transnational enterprise*(interpreted by the Ministry of Labor per Order Lao-Dong-Fa-Guan-Tzu No. 1070508252 on July 2nd, 2018).*

 * Verification of service, or  verification of resignation made out by the employing organization to indicate the applicant who have held the position of operations, technical or marketing executive.